newrelic/nr1-neon/README.md

 ## Getting started

 First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [NPM](https://www.npmjs.com/get-npm) and the [New Relic One CLI](https://developer.newrelic.com/build-tools/new-relic-one-applications/cli) installed.
-If you're unsure whether you have these installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):
+If you're unsure whether you have these installed, run the following command(s).
+If you have them installed these commands will return a version number, if not, the commands won't be recognized.

 ```bash
 git --version